genecoding/Cplusplus-How-to-program-8th/ex08_12_tortoise_and_hare/README.md

 There is a clock that ticks once per second.
-With each tick of the clock, your program should use function moveTortoise and moveHare to adjust the position of the animals according to the rules in Fig. 8.21.
+With each tick of the clock, your program should use function moveTortoise and moveHare to adjust the position of the animals according to the rules in the table.
 These functions should use pointer-based pass-by-reference to modify the position of the tortoise and the hare.

 Animal | Move type | Percentage of<br> the time | Actual move